Footage-Firm/kafka-php/README.md

 $consumer->consume();
 $consumer->wait();

-// This records will be written to a topic called fail-group123-duck.
+// This record will be written to a topic called fail-group123-duck.
 ```

 #### Read from beginning vs end